oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Capabilities.V1.md

 [CustomHeaders](./Org.OData.Capabilities.V1.xml#L976:~:text=<Term%20Name="-,CustomHeaders,-")|\[[CustomParameter](#CustomParameter)\]|<a name="CustomHeaders"></a>Custom headers that are supported/required for the annotated resource ([Example](./Org.OData.Capabilities.V1.xml#L978))
 [CustomQueryOptions](./Org.OData.Capabilities.V1.xml#L1002:~:text=<Term%20Name="-,CustomQueryOptions,-")|\[[CustomParameter](#CustomParameter)\]|<a name="CustomQueryOptions"></a>Custom query options that are supported/required for the annotated resource ([Example](./Org.OData.Capabilities.V1.xml#L1005))<br>If the entity container is annotated, the query option is supported/required by all resources in that container.
 [MediaLocationUpdateSupported](./Org.OData.Capabilities.V1.xml#L1054:~:text=<Term%20Name="-,MediaLocationUpdateSupported,-")|[Tag](Org.OData.Core.V1.md#Tag)|<a name="MediaLocationUpdateSupported"></a>Stream property or media stream supports update of its media edit URL and/or media read URL
-[DefaultCapabilities](./Org.OData.Capabilities.V1.xml#L1059:~:text=<Term%20Name="-,DefaultCapabilities,-")|[DefaultCapabilitiesType](#DefaultCapabilitiesType)|<a name="DefaultCapabilities"></a>Default capability settings for all collection-valued resources in the container<br>Annotating a specific capability term, which is included as property in `DefaultCapabilitiesType`, for a specific collection-valued resource overrides the default capability with the specified properties using PATCH semantics:<br/>- Primitive or collection-valued properties specified in the specific capability term replace the corresponding properties specified in `DefaultCapabilities`<br/>- Complex-valued properties specified in the specific capability term override the corresponding properties specified in `DefaultCapabilities` using PATCH semantics recursively<br/>- Properties specified neither in the specific term nor in `DefaultCapabilities` have their default value
+[DefaultCapabilities](./Org.OData.Capabilities.V1.xml#L1059:~:text=<Term%20Name="-,DefaultCapabilities,-")|[DefaultCapabilitiesType](#DefaultCapabilitiesType)|<a name="DefaultCapabilities"></a>Default capability settings for all collection-valued resources in the container<br>Annotating a specific capability term, which is included as property in `DefaultCapabilitiesType`, for a specific collection-valued resource overrides the default capability with the specified properties using PATCH semantics: <ul><li>Primitive or collection-valued properties specified in the specific capability term replace the corresponding properties specified in `DefaultCapabilities`</li> <li>Complex-valued properties specified in the specific capability term override the corresponding properties specified in `DefaultCapabilities` using PATCH semantics recursively</li> <li>Properties specified neither in the specific term nor in `DefaultCapabilities` have their default value</li></ul>

 <a name="ConformanceLevelType"></a>
 ## [ConformanceLevelType](./Org.OData.Capabilities.V1.xml#L118:~:text=<EnumType%20Name="-,ConformanceLevelType,-")